satabios/sconce/README.rst

 **sconce** is designed to be intuitively used with PyTorch, compression for Linear, Convolutional and Attention blocks are supported.

-At present, we are working on adding support for more compression techniques and more models.
+At present, I am working on adding support for more compression techniques and more models. kindly be patient for feature request/bug fixes.

 The package envisions to be a one stop solution for all your compression needs and deployed on resource constrained devices.
 Provided that the network models and tensors are loaded onto CUDA, sconce takes advantage of GPU acceleration in the same way as PyTorch.